 In addition to fishing and canning, Steveston also developed a significant boat building industry.
 In 1980 there were many canneries in Steveston, but in 1990 the last cannery closed down.
 The Gulf of Georgia Cannery, one of the largest ever built, which had opened in 1894 remains open as a national historic site today.

-Steveston has grown into a residential suburb of Metro Vancouver, however it still maintains the atmosphere of a historical fishing village along the waterfront and indeed it is a major center for commercial fishing, being the home of over 600 fishing boats.
+Steveston has grown into a residential suburb of Metro Vancouver, however it still maintains the atmosphere of a historical fishing village along the waterfront and indeed it is home to over 600 fishing boats and is still a major centre for commercial fishing.

 Tourists will enjoy viewing the scenery and boats from the waterfront boardwalks, checking out historic sites such as the Gulf of Georgia Cannery Museum, or enjoying some fresh fish and chips or other local cuisine and refreshments from the many eateries along the riverfront and in the adjacent neighbourhood.
 There is actually a lot more to due in Steveston than meets the eye.
 If you check out the official website above and look for the things to do link, you will find a list of 100 different things to do in Steveston!